SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_ACP_U4T200.md

 The U4T200 is 4K (4-wire) production toolbox.
 It has an audio de-embedder and embedder with full audio shuffling.
 It also does LUT-based color space and dynamic range conversion.

-The Axon ACP U4T200 driver is used to monitor this card.
+The Axon ACP U4T200 connector is used to monitor this card.

 ## About